skyhayashi/academic-projects/taillight-sm/README.md

 This project emulates the taillight sequences of a 1965 Ford Thunderbird on an Altera DE2-115 board, using Quartus Prime for development and ModelSim for testing.
+See the provided [documentation](./Documentation.pdf) for the design, ModelSim waveforms, and RTL schematic.